 Since no additional SUA is needed over Guam to support aviation training requirements, the only action alternative associated with aviation training is the use of existing airspace.
-The possible establishment of a Restricted Area above the machine gun range would be considered and accounted for in both range proposals.
+The establishment of a Restricted Area (or SUA) above the machine gun range would necessarily be integrated in each of those range alternatives.